 Not all heart attacks begin with sudden, crushing chest pain.
 Possible symptoms also include:

 If you are experiencing a medical emergency, please call 911 or seek treatment at the nearest emergency department.

 54 Hospital Drive, Osage Beach, Mo.

 Lake-area residents and visitors who suffer from heart disease can receive comprehensive cardiovascular care at Lake Regional, including:

-In 2014, Lake Regional patients with certain types of heart attacks were treated 40 minutes faster on average than
+Lake Regional patients with certain types of heart attacks are treated 40 minutes faster on average than

 the national guideline.
 Door-to-balloon time is the interval between when a patient with ST segment elevation